maldorne/hexagon/docs/install/docker/readme.md

 ### How to use in a Docker container

-1. Build the image:
+- Use the image:

+  - Download the image from the repository `docker pull ghcr.io/maldorne/hexagon:latest`
-   `docker build --no-cache . -t ghcr.io/maldorne/hexagon:latest`
+  - or generate it yourself `docker build --no-cache . -t ghcr.io/maldorne/hexagon:latest`

-2. Run the container in background:
+- Run the container in background:

   - `docker run --rm -d -p 23:5000 --name hexagon ghcr.io/maldorne/hexagon:latest`
   - `docker stop hexagon` will stop the container.

-3. Connect to the container if needed (it has to be running, see previous step):
+- Connect to the container if needed (it has to be running, see previous step):

-   `docker exec -it hexagon bash`
+  - `docker exec -it hexagon bash`

 If you make changes to the image, push it after building it: